-18. In 2014, ECOWAS realigned its convergence criteria with the aim of merging the goals of both the countries of the West African Monetary Zone6 and the West African Economic and Monetary Union7 into a single monetary zone by 2020.
-ECOWAS member States have recently agreed that countries meeting the primary convergence criteria (targets on budget deficits, annual inflation and gross reserves) and secondary convergence criteria (targets on public debt-to-GDP ratio, central bank financing of budget deficits and nominal exchange rate variations) will adopt a new common currency, the "eco", from 2020.
-To this end, ECA is assisting the ECOWAS Presidential Task Force (created to monitor the creation of the single currency) in analytical work to assess the road map with a view to propose scenarios and suitable approaches to accelerate the community's progress towards the adoption of an ECOWAS common currency.
+18. In 2014, ECOWAS realigned its convergence criteria with the aim of merging the goals of both the countries of the West African Monetary Zone and the West African Economic and Monetary Union into a single monetary zone by 2020.
+ECOWAS member States have recently agreed that countries meeting the primary convergence criteria (targets on budget deficits, annual inflation and gross reserves) and secondary convergence criteria (targets on public debt-to-GDP ratio, central bank financing of budget deficits and nominal exchange rate variations) will adopt a new common currency, the "Eco", from 2020, as was agreed to by ECOWAS Heads of State on 29 June 2019.
+To this end, ECA is assisting the ECOWAS Presidential Task Force (created to monitor the creation of the single currency) in analytical work to assess the road map, with a view to proposing scenarios and suitable approaches to accelerate the community's progress towards the adoption of an ECOWAS common currency.

-19. With regard to the Community of Sahelo-Saharan States, 10 of its member States are party to either the West African Economic and Monetary Union or the Central African Economic and Monetary Community Monetary Union, whose West African CFA franc and Central African CFA franc have always been at parity and are effectively interchangeable.
-In the Arab Maghreb Union, while the aim of the region is to establish a Maghreb Economic Union, financial and macroeconomic convergence and the creation of a single currency have not been articulated in its founding treaty.
+19. With regard to the Community of Sahel-Saharan States CEN-SAD, 10 of its member States are party to either the West African Economic and Monetary Union or the Central African Economic and Monetary Community Monetary Union, whose West African CFA franc and Central African CFA franc have always been at parity and are effectively interchangeable.
+In AMU, while the aim of the region is to establish a Maghreb Economic Union, financial and macroeconomic convergence and the creation of a single currency have not been articulated in its founding treaty.

-20. Prioritization of coordinated and sound fiscal and monetary policies is necessary to bring economic stability in regional economic communities, and assist in enhancing cross-border investment and greater macroeconomic integration.
-To sustain the above, ECA will continue to build on current programmes, supporting macroeconomic integration in regional economic communities.
+20. Prioritization of coordinated and sound fiscal and monetary policies is necessary to bring economic stability in RECs, and assist in enhancing crossborder investment and greater macroeconomic integration.
+To sustain the above, ECA will continue to build on current programmes, supporting macroeconomic integration in RECs.